ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Add the above function just below `Tick` function.
-This function will clear the current active split by setting the color of each text object to white.
+Add the `ClearActiveSplit` function just below `Tick` function.
+The `ClearActiveSplit`  will clear the current active split by setting the color of each text object to white.
 It makes sure the current split is greater than `0` as array indexing in `Lua` starts from `1`.

 ```lua linenums="1"
 local function UpdateActiveSplit()